jakob-garde/jakob-garde.github.io/about.md

 system-level software, hardware integration and simulation.
 Over the years I have developed 3D scanning tools and algorithms, sea chart visualization, desktop applications, low-level communication infrastructure and CLI's.

-Some of my source code is posted [on github].
+Some of my code is posted [on github].

 [on github]: https://github.com/climbcat